radmanplays/Grindcraftle/docs/advanced.md

 ```

  - So for example, if you want to check how much dirt the player has, you could use `player.resources.dirt.amount`.
-   - For multiple words in the resource name, use `player.resorces["crafting table"].amount`.
+   - For multiple words in the resource name, use `player.resources["crafting table"].amount`.
  - If you want to access the different grinds/crafts, and maybe change them, you could use `player.areaID.grinds` or `player.areaID.crafts`.
    - To access a specific grind, you just add the location of the grind in the `grinds` property: `player.areaID.grinds[0]`.
 The same goes for crafts.

 ### Custom variables

-For more advanced games, it could be useful to be able to add your own variables to store different stats/values for even more functionality.
+For more advanced games, it could be useful to add your own variables to store different stats/values for even more functionality.
 If you want to add a variable, you have to use the `addVariables` function:
 ```
 addVariables({
     coolVariableName: 2,